garbagetown/guideline/source_en/ArchitectureInDetail/SessionManagement.rst

       - Description
     * - | (1)
       - | Set Bean scope to \ ``"session"``\ .
 Also, it be enabled the scoped-proxy by specifying a \ ``ScopedProxyMode.TARGET_CLASS``\  in \ ``proxyMode``\  attribute.
+    * - | (2)
+      - | A Method to delete all items in a cart.
+It is called when an order has been finished.

  .. note::